warpian/hue-dmx-controller/README.md

 Look for: ```dmx_fixtures: List[DmxFixture]```

 ## Adaptations and new features
-Please do not hesitate to cContact me for bug fixes or feature requests.
+Please do not hesitate to contact me for bug fixes or feature requests.